Florence Simpson: Death of her sister

-Florence's sister, Violet Long, wife of Major W. E Long, was one of the Chief Controllers of the WAAC; she drowned while evacuating nurses from the Hospital Transport ship Warilda after it was torpedoed by a German U-boat on 3 August 1918.
+Florence's sister, Violet Long, wife of Major W. E. Long, was one of the Chief Controllers of the WAAC.
+She drowned while evacuating nurses from the Hospital Transport ship SS Warilda after it was torpedoed by a German U-boat on 3 August 1918.
 Violet Long was returning from France to give her sister a report on how the WAAC's detailed for service with the American Army overseas were progressing.
 She was the last woman to leave the ship.

+Masonic affiliation

+Florence Leach was a member of the Order of Women Freemasons (formerly the Honourable Fraternity of Antient Masonry).
+The Order of Women Freemasons is the largest female-only Masonic organisation in the United Kingdom, tracing its origins to 1908.
+Her Masonic affiliation placed her among a network of prominent women who combined military service, philanthropy, and Masonic membership in the early 20th century.

 Honours

-In 1919, Leach was appointed Dame Commander of the Order of the British Empire (DBE), one of the first Dame Commanders of the Military Division.
+In 1919, Leach was appointed Dame Commander of the Order of the British Empire (DBE), the first Dame Commander of the Military Division of that order.
+Her Dame Commander star is preserved in the collection of the National Army Museum.

+A portrait photograph of Dame Florence Simpson (formerly Leach) taken in 1918 is also held by the National Army Museum.